Algebra8/Knots/README.md

 git clone https://github.com/Algebra8/Knots
 ```

-Then, `cd` into the directory that contains the clone repository on your local machine and run the install command:
+Then, `cd` to the Knots folder and run the install command:

 ```
 cd Knots